Asthma and Smoking

 Children who live with a smoker and breathe in second-hand smoke are more likely to develop asthma and have more frequent and severe attacks.
 This is because children’s lungs have not finished growing and they have less developed airways, lungs and immune systems.
 Being exposed to second-hand smoke can irritate a child’s lungs, making them produce more mucus and be more prone to infections which make asthma symptoms worse.

-study from the University of Cincinnati also found that non-smoking adolescents who lived with a smoker were more likely to be short of breath.
+A study [5] from the University of Cincinnati also found that non-smoking adolescents who lived with a smoker were more likely to be short of breath.
 They were also more prone to wheezing during or after exercise and have a cough at night.

 Can smoking harm my unborn child?